Legal employment for your global team

 Curious about Ireland’s tax allowances and related regulations?
 Click here to learn more!

 In Ireland, employers are required to pay salaries according to the terms outlined in individual employment contracts or collective agreements.
-These salaries must not be less than the national minimum wage set by the government.
+These salaries must not be less than the national minimum wage of €14.15 per hour, effective from 1 January 2026.

 The monetary unit in Ireland is the Euro, often represented by the € symbol or abbreviated as EUR.